lucrnz/rimi/README.md

 	make

 Run the service specing which host and port to run.
-For this program in particular, I recommend running on local network interfaces or a mesh network with encryptation like [Tailscale](https://tailscale.com/kb/1151/what-is-tailscale/)
+For this program in particular, I recommend running on local network interfaces or a mesh network with encryptation like [Tailscale](https://tailscale.com/kb/1151/what-is-tailscale/).

+You can also customize the title of the application by changing the environment variable "TITLE".

-	BIND=127.0.0.1 PORT=5050 ./rimi
+	BIND=127.0.0.1 PORT=5050 TITLE="Emily's bookmarks" ./rimi

 You can use this example [user systemd unit](https://wiki.archlinux.org/title/systemd/User) if you wanna keep it running: